zbouvier/SplattyBird-Tutorial/README.md

 }
 ```

-Now we just need to remove the framerate display:
+Now we just need to remove the frame rate display:

 ```json
 {